riteshprk/Flask_App_Kubernetes_Deployment/README.md

 ## Project Steps

-Completing the project involves several steps:
+Completing the project involved several steps:

 1. Write a Dockerfile for a simple Flask API
 2. Build and test the container locally